-While it may not seem very important at first glance, setting accurate shipping and handling costs is vital to the success of your business.
+Setting accurate shipping and handling costs is vital to the success of your business.
 Getting it wrong can sink your new venture before it even leaves the dock.
-By gaining a better understanding of shipping costs and other fees, you can set accurate rates and maintain great margins.
+In this guide, we’re going over your to gain a better understanding of shipping costs and other fees, so you can set accurate shipping rates and maintain great margins.

 What Is Shipping and Handling?